headshot2017/3dpinball-nds/README.md

 Built with the [BlocksDS SDK](https://github.com/blocksds/sdk)

-This port has several bugs:
+This port has some bugs which are currently being fixed:
 * Does not run on original DS due to running out of memory while loading.
 It can only run in DSi mode
 * Can't load all sound files due to running out of memory
-* Runs extremely slow